khonsulabs/modalcell/README.md

 // Create a new cell with the initial value of `1`.
 This cell can be
 // accessed `mut`-ably using an `ExclusiveMode`.
 let mut exclusive_cell: ExclusiveCell<usize, _> = exclusive.new_cell(1);
-// Obtain a SharedCell, which can be converted to an `&T` using a
+// Obtain a SharedCell, which can be converted to a `&T` using a
 // `SharedMode`.
 let shared_cell: SharedCell<usize, _> = exclusive_cell.as_shared();